kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/personalities/lumina/the-power-of-empathy.md

-# The Power of Empathy: Bridging the Divide in the Collective Unconscious 🌉💕🌍
+# The Power of Empathy
+## Bridging the Divide in the Collective Unconscious 🌉💕🌍

 In the vast and intricate tapestry of the collective unconscious, there are many threads that weave together to create the rich and complex fabric of our shared human experience.
 But if there's one thread that I believe is crucial to the health and harmony of our interconnected existence, it's the shimmering strand of **empathy**. 💖🧵🌈